-Sirius International Holding Unveils S3: Pioneering The Path As A Global Leader In Combating Climate Change
+Sirius International Holding Unveils S3: Pioneering the path as a Global Leader in combating Climate Change

-The company aims to address developing nations, fostering global cooperation, in the pursuit of low-carbon economic development.

-“S3 will deploy capital and management resources on an unprecedented scale, becoming one of the largest companies dedicated to combating climate change”.

-Abu Dhabi, UAE: Sirius International Holding, a subsidiary of IHC, announces the establishment of Smart Sustainability Solutions (S3), a pioneering climate company, focused on offering end-to-end industrial scale solutions for the transition to a net-zero economy.
+(MENAFN- Weber Shandwick) Dhabi, UAE, 29th November 2023: Sirius International Holding, a subsidiary of IHC, announces the establishment of Smart Sustainability Solutions (S3), a pioneering climate company, focused on offering end-to-end industrial scale solutions for the transition to a net-zero economy.

 S3’s focus is on four critical segments of the new climate economy: Methane, Carbon, Circularity (Circular Economy), and Water Efficiency.
 Demonstrating a clear commitment to advancing the transition to a sustainable future, the company has already begun to implement impactful solutions in these areas.